 DIY solar is not for everyone, but for those who are practical, determined and budget minded you CAN do it with proper guidance and support.

-We also offer Consulting and Supplies for the Do It Yourself Installer
+We also offer Design and Consulting for the Do It Yourself Installer

 You can find the average electricity rates for each state by visiting ElectricChoice.com.

 Before we begin, lets define how we buy electricity and how it is measured.

 We purchase our electricity by the KWh which stands for Kilo Watt Hour, which means 1000 Watts of power, continuous for one hour of time.